rongrimes/weewx-tempest-pi/README.md

 # weewx-pi

-#### Development
+#### Development Note
-This note is under development.
-I am updating as I get the installation correct.<br/>
-DO NOT USE yet.<br/>
+This document is under development.
+The content is advanced enough to enable you to set up *weewx* to retrieve data from your Tempest from a Raspberry Pi.
+Formatting, layout and content clarification are under active development.

-However, feel free to let me know if you're interested in the progress of this document.
+Feel free to let me know if you're interested in the progress of this document.

 #### Another good source of information

+Much of my content is derived from:
 * https://github.com/captain-coredump/weatherflow-udp

+However, there was not a straight forward cookbook approach to setting up *weewx* with a Tempest; hence this document.
+I hope it helps someone.

 May 2022